FrostyFire1/GTNH_OC_SCRIPTS/README.md

 - Wither -> Sparkeling
 - Ender Shard -> Endshard
 - Thaumic Shard -> Thaumiumshard
+- Unstable (The one that makes divided combs for unstable nuggets) -> Divided

 Breed mode supports the following flags:
 `--noFinalImprint` - If used the target bee won't have its genes replaced with the template genes (in case you want a gene this bee provides).
 To run breedertron with this flag simply add it at the end of the command.